-Membership in the Telemedicine Subcommittee was open to any individual or organization that wished to participate to ensure that as many viewpoints as possible were represented.
-Individual participants included a broad range of stakeholders representing primary care, specialty care, and behavioral health providers; hospital-based systems; community health centers; Accountable Entities (AEs); Accountable Care Organizations (ACOs); health insurers; business groups; and consumer advocacy organizations.
+Membership in the Telemedicine Subcommittee was open to any individual or organization that wished to participate.
+Individual participants included a broad range of stakeholders representing primary care, specialty care and behavioral health providers, hospital-based systems, community health centers, Accountable Entities (AEs), Accountable Care Organizations (ACOs), health insurers, business groups, and consumer advocacy organizations.

-The Telemedicine Subcommittee was staffed by OHIC, in partnership with EOHHS Medicaid and the Rhode Island Department of Behavioral Healthcare, Development Disabilities and Hospitals (BHDDH), with contracted project support.
-To facilitate discussions, project staff presented background information about the policy choices, including policies implemented by other states, and considerations for or against adopting a particular policy.
+The Telemedicine Subcommittee was staffed by OHIC, in partnership with Medicaid and Rhode Island Department of Behavioral Healthcare, Development Disabilities and Hospitals (BHDDH), with project support and meeting facilitation from Bailit Health.